Mahtab-Shabani/B.S.c-Project-Druge-Store-Managment-System/README.md

 *By: **Mahtab Shabani**
 , November 2010*

+This is my bachelor's final project developed in **C#**.
 We employ a three-layer architecture to create this system.
 Data processing, storing, and retrieval are done with SQL Server.

 **IDE:** Visual Studio C#